0vm/0vm/README.md

 hopefully you got a laugh out of my readme, if not well, there go all my job opportunities

-## Check out my contribution graph.
+## Check out my contribution graph in 1970.